-Its focus is on development in the broader sense and it is a structured plan that informs budget priorities, decision making, allocation of resources, municipal planning and project implementation.
+The Integrated Development Plan (IDP) is a strategic tool that guides all the activities of local government in consultation with residents and stakeholders.
+Its focus is on development in the broader sense and it is a structured plan that informs budget priorities, decision making and the allocation of resources.